statycc/loop-fission/README.md

    [PolyBench/C][PB] benchmark suite [version 4.2](https://sourceforge.net/projects/polybench/files/).

 * `run.sh` is a wrapper for the timing script; it enables benchmarking directories.

-* `script_autopar.sh` is used for inserting automatic parallelization directives.

 * `plot.py` is used for generating tables and plots from results.